-The purpose of this plan is to provide a strategic foundation for the association’s growth and direction over the next 2 years.
+The purpose of this plan is to provide a strategic foundation for the association’s growth and direction.

 - Firefighter health, safety and injury prevention.